GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

-# Bigtable Sample app packaging test
+# Cloud Bigtable Simple Command Line Interface

 This is a sample app using the HBase native API to interact with Cloud Bigtable.